This post may contain affiliate links. See our affiliate disclaimer here.

 If you’re anything like my parents, you’re probably googling “gifts for RVers” this season, because buying gifts that will fit in an RV is no simple feat.

-So here’s our list of 10 awesome gifts for RVers that they will love–all of which are things that we’ve asked for this year, or asked for in the past couple years on the road.
+So here’s our list of 10 awesome gifts for RVers that they will love—all of which are things that we’ve asked for this year, or received in the past couple years on the road.
 They are a mixture of useful, fun, small, and totally awesome!

-Heath bought us kayaks last year when we were living on Lake Travis in Austin.
-He wanted a gym membership, but the closest gym was 30 minutes away and I knew with a drive like that in Austin traffic, he wouldn’t get enough use out of it.
-So, we decided it would be a better investment financially and physically to buy kayaks since we were living lakefront.
+Heath bought us kayaks two years ago when we were living on Lake Travis in Austin.
+He wanted a gym membership, but we are never in one place long enough to use one!
+So, we decided it would be a better investment financially and physically to buy kayaks since the best RV parks are waterfront, after all.

 We chose inflatable kayaks for three reasons:

 - They had better reviews than the hard-bodied kayaks we looked at.

 - They could easily be stored in our RV.

 We also chose inflatables because Heath thought they would be light enough for me to carry my own, but I don’t.
 Ever.
 They are heavier than they look!